MANU-2112/FINANCIAL-LOAN-ANALYSIS/README.md

 ## Executive Summary
 #### Summary of Findings:
 The financial loan analysis shows strong performance with $473.1M received and a 15.8% Month-over-Month increase in repayments.
-Good loans make up 86.2% of the portfolio, while bad loans represent 13.8%, signaling some risk with defaults or delayed payments.
-Loan issuance grew by 13.0% MoM, but the rising interest rates (+3.5%) may affect future demand, requiring careful risk management.
+Good loans make up 86.2% of the portfolio, while **bad loans represent 13.8%, signaling some risk with defaults or delayed payments**.
+Loan issuance grew by 13.0% MoM, but the **rising interest rates (+3.5%) may affect future demand, requiring careful risk management.**

 Below is the summary page from the PowerBI dashboard.This also contains level 2 and level 3 metrics.
 The dashboard can be accessed above.